-‘Real Housewives of Atlanta’ Reunion: Kim Zolciak and NeNe Leakes Go to War
+‘Real Housewives Of Atlanta’ Reunion: Kim Zolciak And NeNe Leakes Go To War

 Specifically, NeNe took issue with the fact that not only did Brielle share the video with her numerous social media followers, but her mom kept it so she could throw the embarrassing video in NeNe’s face later.

-Zolciak added fuel to the fire when, months later, she e-mailed the video to NeNe’s Real Housewives of Atlanta co-stars Cynthia Bailey, Kandi Burruss, Eva Marcille, Marlo Hampton and Porsha Williams.
+Zolciak added fuel to the fire when, months later, she emailed the video to NeNe’s Real Housewives of Atlanta co-stars Cynthia Bailey, Kandi Burruss, Eva Marcille, Marlo Hampton, and Porsha Williams.

 Kim did that because she was furious after learning that Leakes had expressed skepticism about her numerous health maladies.